oracle-livelabs/database/db-19c-fundamentals/hybrid-partitioned-tables/partitioning.md

     </copy>
     ```

-    > **Note**: If you get an error here double and triple check the region, namespace, and bucket name.
-You can take the https:// **link from the step above** (Step 3) and **remove** the sales_old.dmp.
+    > **Note**: If you get an error here, double and triple check the region, namespace, and bucket name.
+You want to use the URI that you saved earlier (step 3 above) and **remove** the sales_old.dmp.
 We want the link to end with the .../o/' See picture below for an example

     ![Display objects in storage](./images/objects.png " ")